openingscience/book/_posts/2013-08-16-research_funding.md

 ---
 layout: post
 title: Research Funding in Open Science
+modified_date: 15 September 2013
 authors:
  - name: Jörg Eisfeld-Reschke
  - name: Ulrich Herb
    orcid: 0000-0002-3500-3119
  - name: Karsten Wenzlaff
-categories: [vision]
----

-## Abstract
+category: vision

-The advent of the Open Science paradigm has led to new interdependencies between the funding of research and the practice of Open Science.
+abstract: "The advent of the Open Science paradigm has led to new interdependencies between the funding of research and the practice of Open Science.
 On the one hand, traditional revenue models in Science Publishing are questioned by Open Science Methods and new revenue models in and around